-In addition to the anonymous hotline mentioned above which is connected to our Code of Conduct and Ethics, we also employ four Confidential Advisors who can provide guidance and mediation in the case of complaints, and are bound by confidentiality and will behave consistent with the law.
+In addition to the anonymous hotline mentioned above which is connected to our Code of Conduct and Ethics, we also employ 4 Confidential Advisors who can provide guidance and mediation in the case of complaints, and are bound by confidentiality and will behave consistent with the law.
+In 2018, a major survey was conducted at Materialise HQ in which 70% of employees participated anonymously.
+The potential negative outcomes of sexual harassment, discrimination, bullying, and violence were all below the relevant benchmarks.